 Extroverts may tend to be people who believe in taking action - it's not only that they like to be around others and enjoy going places where they can socialize, but also that they feel energetic after spending time with others.
-Their energy levels are often boosted by spending time with other people.
-In a combination of intuition and confidence, extroverts often find ways to involve themselves in social situations.
+According to this interpretation, their energy levels are often boosted by spending time with other people.
+In a combination of intuition and confidence, extroverts may often find ways to involve themselves in social situations.

 Sensing Or Intuition (S Or N)

-People who are on the intuitive side of the spectrum tend to focus more on their intuition.
-They focus on patterns they see, what possible things could happen, and they prefer an abstract theory of possibilities as opposed to a definite or concrete, black-and-white reality.
+People who are on the intuitive side of the spectrum may tend to focus more on their intuition.
+They might focus on patterns they see, what possible things could happen, and prefer an abstract theory of possibilities as opposed to a definite or concrete, black-and-white reality.

 Thinking And Feeling (T Or F)

-You might be more on the "thinking" end or more on the "feeling" end, but as with all of the MBTI scales, they're just that: scales, which have different degrees of each trait depending on the individual.
-Typically, people have some elements of both but may lean toward one end of the spectrum.
+You might be more on the "thinking" end or more on the "feeling" end, but as with all of the MBTI scales, they're just that: scales, which can have different degrees of each trait depending on the individual.
+Typically, people may have elements of both but lean toward one end of the spectrum.

 Judging And Perceiving (J Or P)

-Judging, not to be confused with being judgmental, involves an individual who tends to like order and control in their decision making.
+Judging, not to be confused with being judgmental, may describe an individual who tends to like order and control in their decision making.
 “Judging” individuals may seem organized and that they have an orderly way of life.

 The Sixteen Personality Types